Automated fault tree learning from continuous-valued sensor data: a case study on domestic heaters: Results

 \paragraph{Fault tree for ``Warning low t2''.} This failure variable is similar to ``Warning low t1'' in that it has a semantic link to a temperature sensor variable, here s2\_temp.
 In the resulting fault tree shown in Fig.~\ref{fig:FT-Wlt2-min}, s2\_temp appears as expected, with minimum daily values at or below $\theta = 0$ strongly associated with ``Warning low t2'', gain 0.87.
 In this case though, the fault tree also shows a different intuitive association: a temporary lack of water pressure (ch\_pressure) {\tt or} a low supply water temperature (s1\_temp) associate with a low return water temperature (s2\_temp).
 It is also likely that this is a causal, not only correlational, relationship between these sensor variables, since the water supply system precedes (and must affect) the return water system.

-Also here, an alternative fault tree (significance 0.95) for this failure mode is in Fig.~\ref{fig:FT-Wlt2-range}, now using the daily range statistic. ``Warning low t2'' associates with days with large variation in sensed outside temperature, range(outside\_temp) $>13.97$ (gain 0.85), and the sensed machine temperature range (boilertemp) (gain 0.84).
+Also here, an alternative fault tree (significance 0.95) for this failure mode is in Fig.~\ref{fig:FT-Wlt2-range}, now using the daily range statistic. ``Warning low t2'' associates with days with large variation in outside temperature, range(outside\_temp) $>13.97$ (gain 0.85), and the sensed machine temperature range(boilertemp) (gain 0.84).
 For the sensor outside\_temp, the range readings are above 0 and mostly below 80 \Celsius.
 This range of outside\_temp itself associates with the range of ch\_pressure (gain 0.75) and that of s2\_temp (gain 0.73), sensor variables which were also found predictive in the FT from Fig.~\ref{fig:FT-Wlt2-min} using the minimum daily readings.
 We note that the daily minimum of s2\_temp is more predictive of ``Warning low t2'' than the range of s2\_temp: this variable appears higher in the FT using daily minimums.
 However, overall, both minimum and range daily readings are similarly predictive for this failure, with small and significant FTs obtained.

-\paragraph{Fault tree for ``Lockout code 11''.} The fault trees obtained so far for temperature-related failure modes had nearly maximum significance levels, so have found very strong associations among the variables.
+\paragraph{Fault tree for ``Lockout code 11''.} The fault trees obtained so far for temperature-related failure modes had nearly maximum significance levels, suggesting the presence of strong associations among the variables.
 This is not always the case: other failure modes are more complex, and much harder to model out of noisy data, resulting in lower significance levels and deeper fault trees.

 For the failure mode ``Lockout code 11'' (a sensor fault also related to s1\_temp), the fault tree with the highest significance is shown in Fig.~\ref{fig:FT-Lc11-range}.
 This tree uses the daily range statistic of the sensor variables.
 It has a significance of 0.35, meaning that, at every gate, the input-to-output correlation is at least 0.35.
 In other words, only part of the reasons for failure are learnt out of the data available, and either more exist but are not sensed in the data, or the failure is partly random.
 We describe below the associations which were learnt.